 In my opinion, (with a comma) In my opinion, everyone should be allowed to own a gun.
 In my view, (with a comma) In my view, no one should be allowed to own a gun.
-I believe (that) (without a comma) public places.
-I think (that)(without a comma) I think smokers have rights too.
+I believe (that)(without a comma) I believe that smoking should not be allowed in public places.
+I think (that) (without a comma) I think smokers have rights too.